Ferroxius/Terra/README.md

 ## Introduction
-Welcome to Kinshu, a Witcher 1 Enhanced Edition modlist.
+Welcome to Terra, a Witcher 1 Enhanced Edition modlist.

 This is a modlist that contains a small amount of mods with the intention of uplifting the game a bit while still being the game of old